 - Glacier Tax Prep (GTP) software.
-This service is free; ask WSU International Programs’ Global Services office for an access code.
+This service is free; ask WSU Office of International Programs Global Services Department for an access code.

 Completion time: About 20 minutes

 - Fill in forms manually at the Global Services office (Bryan Hall, Room 206)

 Completion time: About 5 minutes

 - Download and print form 8843 from the IRS website.
 Follow the attached instructions to complete the form